-Timeflip is a time-tracking gadget simple enough that I might actually use it
+TimeFlip is a time-tracking gadget simple enough that I might actually use it

-Amazon is experimenting with its own QR code style “SmileCodes”
+Amazon is experimenting with its own QR code style ‘SmileCodes’

 If you’re like me, and I’m going to assume you are for the purposes of this post, you like the idea of time tracking, but generally it’s a bit too fiddly or complicated.
 TimeFlip is a super-simple gadget that lets you easily track how much time you spend on different activities just by flipping it around.